Belmont advances to OVC title game with win over E. Kentucky

 EVANSVILLE, Ind.
 (AP) -- Adam Kunkel scored 15 points and Grayson Murphy scored 10 and Belmont beat Eastern Kentucky 60-50 on Friday in the semifinals of the Ohio Valley Conference Tournament on Friday night.

-The Bruins play the Austin Peay, Murray State winner on Saturday for an automatic bid to the NCAA Tournament.
+The Bruins play Murray State on Saturday for an automatic bid to the NCAA Tournament.

 Four Belmont starters scored early, and Michael Bankert's two free throws with 9:16 left before intermission gave the top-seeded Bruins a 20-9 lead.
 Russhard Cruickshank's three-point play brought the fourth-seeded Colonels with 22-16.
 Belmont went to the break up 30-21 and were never threatened in the second half.